Welcome to SmartVault, the client portal for The Business Guides!

 You can print out your personalized tax organizer with prior year numbers, complete it, and scan it back to SmartVault, along with your electronic tax documents.
 Alternatively, you can print your organizer and return it and your paper tax forms in one envelope to our office.
 If you don't have a printer or scanner, you can still do everything electronically, using our fillable PDF forms and a mobile scanning app to upload PDFs of your tax documents.

 Use the organizer as a guide for collecting your tax documents, marshaling your Schedule C, E or F expenses, and alerting us to any changes in your address, dependents, etc. It is not required that you submit the organizer, but you are welcome to do so, either by scanning and uploading it to your Client Tax Data folder, or delivering it to our office.

 Note: If you have a sole proprietorship or a rental, we ask that you provide a typed spreadsheet or summary, or fill out the organizer pages for your Schedule C, E or F. Neatly handwritten numbers are fine, or you can find fillable PDFs of these Schedules in SmartVault's "Public Documents" folder.

 SmartVault works with any TWAIN-compatible scanner (most modern scanners are TWAIN).
 Recommended settings are 300 DPI, black and white.

 ❖ Keep all pages of a multi-page document together.

 ❖ We'd prefer one multi-page PDF file of your multiple documents, scanned all at one go; it is not necessary to separate out and rename each document.
 (Although it's OK if you upload separate files, and we really appreciate you naming them something that describes their contents, like "Jim's W-2" or "Ed Jones 1099".)

-❖ Save documents as PDF or TIFF only.
+❖ Save documents as PDF only.

 ❖ Source document files should be deskewed, if this option is available on your scanner.